Psilocybin and the brain

 Normal role

-The cerebellum, also known as the cerebellum, is traditionally known as the centre that precisely coordinates movement and timing.
-It ensures that our actions are fluid and precise, from walking and writing to making music.
-However, in addition to this motor role, the cerebellum also appears to be involved in emotional regulation and cognitive prediction: it helps estimate what is going to happen and thus contributes to smoothly responding to the environment.
-This makes the cerebellum not just a motor organ, but a sophisticated regulator that balances body, emotion and thinking.
+The cerebellum, also known as the little brain, is traditionally known as the center that precisely coordinates movement and timing.
+It ensures the fluidity and precision of our actions, from walking and writing to playing music.
+Besides this motor role, the cerebellum also appears to be involved in emotional regulation and cognitive prediction: it helps predict what will happen next and thus contributes to smooth responses to the environment.
+This makes the cerebellum not just a motor organ but a sophisticated regulator that balances body, emotion, and thought.

 Receptor density